4GeeksAcademy/machine-learning-content/06-12d-ml_algos/natural-language-processing.md

 - **Step 4:** Preprocess the content of each text.
 This is a very important step.

 Real-world data is often incomplete, inconsistent, and/or lacking in certain behaviors or trends, and is likely to contain many errors.
 Data pre-processing is a proven method of resolving such issues.This will help in getting better results through the classification algorithms.
+You can see the detail of the cleaning process below.

 - **Step 5:** Separate train and test datasets